MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

-Our application is made in the context of the course ARN (Apprentissage par réseau de neurone) At the HEIG-VD.
+Our application is made in the context of the course ARN (Apprentissage par réseau de neurone) at the HEIG-VD.
 Its goal is to classify different types of nuts.
 In order to achieve this goal, we decided to take several pictures of cashew nuts, hazelnuts, and pecans with various backgrounds, various specimens and various angles.